by 4Q Basket Case

 Downtown, Uptown, Lakeview and even Avondale are buzzing, and the restaurant scene can hold its own with any city in the country anywhere near its size.

-Both downtown and the 459/280 interchange are about 60 – 75 minutes to Tuscaloosa in non-gameday traffic.
+Both downtown and the 459/280 interchange are about normally 60 – 75 minutes to Tuscaloosa in non-gameday traffic.
 Depending on how close to gametime you need to add 15-30 minutes to your travel time.

 I don’t know much about Meridian, but it has a Naval Air Station, and so has a lot of mid-range chain hotels near the interstate.
 A good, serviceable place to stay.
 Just don’t expect boutique hotels or fine dining.
 About 90 minutes to Tuscaloosa in non-gameday traffic.